Margaret Erskine: Later years

-In July 1564 she resigned the lands of Nether Friarton in Fife so her son the Earl of Moray could give them to William Kirkcaldy of Grange and his wife Elizabeth Learmonth, replacing a charter of 1560.
+In July 1564 she resigned the lands of Nether Friarton in Fife so her son the Earl of Moray could give them to William Kirkcaldy of Grange and his wife Margaret Learmonth.
+The transaction replaced a charter issued in 1560.

-She became the keeper of Mary, Queen of Scots at Lochleven castle in 1567, with her eldest son William Douglas, later Earl of Morton.
+By 1567, Margaret's son William Douglas was laird of Lochleven and was given custody of Mary, Queen of Scots.
+William's wife was Agnes Leslie, Lady of Lochleven.
+Later writers assert that Margaret and Agnes hosted Mary at Lochleven Castle.
+A later manuscript version of David Hume of Godscroft's historical account subsequently attributed Mary’s escape partly to the connivance of "old Lady Lochleven", who reportedly placed "wedges in the rowlocks of the other boats".
+Godscroft noted that some previous writers thought she had no foreknowledge of the escape, while others thought "she had a hand in it".

-In the 1570s Margaret Erskine looked after her granddaughters at the New House of Lochleven and kept up a correspondence with their mother, Agnes Keith, Countess of Moray.
-Agnes Keith sent her gifts of "aqua vitae", a form of whisky.
-In January 1570, she wrote that Lochleven Loch was frozen, and her son was in the "Loich", the old castle on the lake island, because he was keeping the Earl of Northumberland, who was a fugitive from the Northern Rebellion.
-In June 1571, she wrote of her health and complained that Agnes, her daughter-in-law had not visited;"Ye sall onderstand that I have beyne wery extreme seik baith in my bodye and stomak, and with ane sair leg, quhairoff (I) am nocht throichlie conwelleseit as yett ...
+In her final years, Margaret Erskine looked after her granddaughters at the New House of Lochleven and kept up a correspondence with their mother, Agnes Keith, Countess of Moray.
+Agnes Keith sent her gifts of "aqua vitae", a distilled spirit akin to whisky.
+In January 1570, Margaret wrote that Lochleven Loch was frozen, and her son, William, was in the "Loich", the old castle on the lake island, because he was guarding Thomas Percy, 7th Earl of Northumberland, who was a fugitive from the Northern Rebellion.
+In June 1571, Margaret described her poor health and complained that Agnes, her daughter-in-law, had not visited; "Ye sall onderstand that I have beyne wery extreme seik baith in my bodye and stomak, and with ane sair leg, quhairoff (I) am nocht throichlie conwelleseit as yett ...
 I wald skarslie have belevit ye would have bene neir (at) hand and veseit me nocht, and frindis heir."